Kuala Sepetang charcoal factory - more on www.travelswithsun.com

 Conclusion

 There’s plenty to see in this area of Perak too.
-But is best if you have your own car though.
+But it is best if you have your own car though.
 Do mind the weather too as the road into the factory floods after a heavy rain.

 Similar Posts